 This tab lists basic information about the request:

-- status code with link to MDN doc (if available)
+- Status code with question mark icon linking to MDN doc for more details (if available)

-- a button to edit and resend the request
+- An Edit and Resend button to edit and resend the request

 You can filter the headers that are displayed: